martialblog/docker-limesurvey/README.md

 ## Apache generates redirects with internal port / URLs don't work without trailing slash

-If your deployment is behind additional proxy that listen on a different port than the Apache in the container, you may notice some issues with redirects generated from Apache, e.g. when redirecting URLs to the cannonical version.
+If your deployment is behind an additional proxy that listens on a different port than the Apache in the container, you may notice some issues with redirects generated from Apache, e.g. when redirecting URLs to the cannonical version.
 Apache will try to add the port it's listening on to the URL.
 To prevent this, you may edit the Apache configuration and add `ServerName` directive with your